 As you can imagine, this issue is as politically charged as it gets, especially this year.
 On the one side of the aisle fiscal hawks see reducing the size and cost of the federal workforce as a logical place to trim the fat.
 On the other side of the aisle, Keynesian Democrats, with determined support from their union backers, regard the bureaucracy as integral to the health, safety and welfare of the nation.
 In the middle are any number of economists and pundits manipulating the same facts to suit their ideology–often purposely obscuring the difference between federal employment (which has grown in recent years) and state and local employment (which has declined).
 Our focus here is on federal sector employment because that has a direct impact on the demand for GSA-leased real estate.

 Take a look at the graph above and one thing you’ll note is that over more than four decades the overall number of federal workers has remained largely the same.
 As we’ll see below, that figure is more striking when compared against the overall growth of private sector employment.
 What, you ask, are those big spikes every ten years?
 That is the employment surge required to tabulate the decennial census (so ignore those).
 And what is that small spike just prior to 2010?
-That and much of the growth behind it is your Stimulus dollars at work with maybe some TARP spending thrown in (if you want to get acquainted with some of the projects GSA spent its money on, click the “Stimulus” link on the column at right).
+That and much of the growth behind it is your Stimulus dollars at work with maybe some TARP spending thrown in.

 From Nixon through Bush (41), the number of federal workers grew on a modest, fairly constant trend.
 Clinton, as part of his “Reinventing Government” initiative then thinned the federal ranks substantially and under Bush (43) federal employment remained largely flat, save for a notable pop following 9/11 and another in the last year of his administration in an urgent effort to prop up the economy as the nation lapsed into recession.
 Yet, under Obama, the run-up has continued.
 Though it has tailed off this year the overall vector of federal employment growth has been steep, and this is the issue that is squarely in the GOP crosshairs, especially as the federal deficit in this past fiscal year was $1.1 trillion.
 Since President Obama took office in January 2009 (non-USPS) federal employment has increased by 142,000 workers, as measured to the most recent data for July 2012.